 A contracting set of Bollinger bands means that volatility has remained low.
 As the Bollinger bands expand, you are seeing an increased period of volatility in that currency.

 Average True Range (ATR)

-Finally, we should take a look at the average true range (ATR) as an indicator of where the volatility is in the market.
+Finally, in determining how to measure volatility, we should take a look at the average true range (ATR) as an indicator of where the volatility is in the market.

 Keep in mind that the average true range is an indicator that you can use to determine the volatility of the market, though not necessarily the direction of the market.

 It is important to keep these two ideas in mind so that you don’t place a trade based on faulty information.
 Simply look at what the ATR is telling you about the average volatility in the market to decide if you want to trade during this period of time or not.

 Disclaimer: All information provided here is intended solely for study purposes related to trading financial markets and does not serve in any way as a specific investment recommendation, business recommendation, investment opportunity, analysis, or similar general recommendation regarding the trading of investment instruments.
 The content, in its entirety or parts, is the sole opinion of SurgeTrader and is intended for educational purposes only.
 The historical results and/or track record does not imply that the same progress is replicable and does not guarantee profits or future profitable trading records or any promises whatsoever.
 Trading in financial markets is a high-risk activity and it is advised not to risk more than one can afford to lose.